Common Career Mistakes and How to Avoid Them

 Strategies for Refocusing Negativity

-- Concentrate on Positives: Be aware of all the good aspects to your character when feeling overwhelmed
+- Be Positive: Recognize all the good aspects to your job when you’re overwhelmed

 Overcommitting Workload